Rohan-Singla/Rohan-Singla/README.md

 # 💫 About Me:
-🔭 I’m currently working with 456 Ip<br>👯 I’m open to any collaborations and learning opportunities<br>🌱 I’m currently learning Rust, DevOps<br>⚡ Fun fact : I am also a Designer , Video Editor and Digital Marketer
+🔭 I'm Currently working as a Frontend and Web3 Dev for 456 IP <br>👯 I’m open to any opportunities,hackathons etc.<br> ⚡ Fun fact : I am also a Designer , Video Editing Geek 🌱<br> Got a project ?
+Feel free to reach out to me via my socials

 ## 🌐 Socials: